leyiqiang/viziot-server-2/README.md

 MONGO_URI=<MONGO_URI>
 ```
 Run command `yarn install` to install dependencies.
-put the frontend built `dist/` folder into the root folder.
+put the frontend built `dist/` folder into the root directory of the project.

 To run the server:
 ```bash